 Treatment for shoulder instability typically begins with physical therapy to strengthen the muscles around the shoulder and prevent further dislocations.
 If this is unsuccessful, surgical stabilization may be necessary.
 Modern, minimally invasive arthroscopic techniques can be used to stabilize the shoulder successfully in the vast majority of patients, leading to shorter recovery times and improved cosmesis, compared to open stabilization.

 The Bankart Repair is done to repair labral tears, but these tears are typically related to shoulder dislocation and instability.
 When a person dislocates their shoulder, part of the labrum is often torn.
 While a labral tear isn’t necessarily painful, it can cause some discomfort and lack of mobility on its own.
 However, the biggest issue with labrum tears is that they can lead to more instability and shoulder dislocations in the future if left untreated.

 Labral tears are treated by reattaching and tightening the torn labrum and ligaments of the shoulder (see slideshow below).
 This is usually done using sutures and small bone anchors.
 An anthroscope is inserted through a small slit in the skin on the back of the shoulder, and small tools enter through portals on the front of the shoulder.

 Schedule a Shoulder Instability Consultation

-Shoulder surgeon Samuel Koo, MD, MPH, has extensive experience helping patients with a variety of shoulder conditions.
+Shoulder surgeon Samuel Koo, MD, MPH, has extensive experience helping patients with a variety of shoulder conditions, and performed more than 375 shoulder surgeries this past year alone.
 If you’re experiencing symptoms of shoulder instability in the Seattle area, Dr. Koo may be able to help you, too.
 Give our Kirkland office a call at (425) 823-4000 or request an appointment through our secure online form.
 Our office is just a short drive from Redmond, Bellevue, and Seattle.